kailash-manasarovar/statement/docs/timeline/2023/november.md

 - And yet, I'm still here.

 !!! danger "Could Nadim and Aziv have been yet more porn-gang spies?"
-    - I wonder a bit about Nadim and Aziv now.
+    - I wonder a bit about Nadim and Aziv (or whatever his name was) now.
     - It's easy to get paranoid when you're an international child rape-gang porn star of over 40 years and never knew it till very recently.
     - I did think he was an industrial spy, but maybe it's even more twisted.
     - Could Nadim have been set up to specifically get me the job, which made me a lot of money for future honey-trappers, and then cause me enough trouble to cause me to leave?
+    - Or is it just simple brutishness and I was a supreme target for abuse.
-    - If so, then that implies a conspirator within the managers or even the founders at Polygon, specifically the Spanish ones.
+    - The implication is a conspiracy within the managers or even the founders at Polygon, specifically the Spanish ones.
+    - And then, when James Dawes joins and does his research, he finds out about all the other times I was targeted with sexual harassment and he believes he can use that against me to ensure my destruction.
     - Was the Aziv sexual threat just more fun for them?
+Or were they hoping I would have violent sex with him.
+I had been primed by the [gypsy sex drug ring right before leaving and the drugs had been put in my toiletries too](../2024/april.md#the-trumpet-teacher-in-denia).
-    - I wonder what they might tell the police if questioned.
+    - I wonder what these two actors might tell the police if questioned.

 ### Interview with Polygon